rdiaz02/OncoSimul/README.md

 requirements, it was renamed as `exprt.h`

+The code in `OncoSimulR/src/multivariate_hypergeometric.cpp` and `OncoSimulR/src/multivariate_hypergeometric.h` is from [extraDistr](https://github.com/twolodzko/extraDistr).
+This code is copyright Tymoteusz Wolodzko, and is licensed under the GNU GPL 2.

 The code in `miscell-files/randutils.h` is copyright Melissa E. O'Neill, and is licensed under "The MIT License (MIT)" in the terms explained in